akoreman/Marching-Cubes-Terraforming/README.md

 # Marching Cubes Terraforming
 WIP.
 Implementation of a terraforming game mechanic mechanism prototype based on my multi-threaded implementation of the marching cubes algorithm (https://github.com/akoreman/Marching-Cubes-Unity-Job-System).
 Inspired by the gameplay of Astroneer.
+Uses Unity URP and shader graphs.

 **Currently Implemented**
 - Spawning and de-spawning chunks to generate infinitely large marching cubes worlds.